Of all the things we expected to do and see in Cambodia, being shocked, heartbroken and speechless, was never part of our itinerary.

 For females, pack light knee-length skirts, dresses and linen trousers to stay cool in the heat.
 When visiting Angkor temples, wear something that will cover your knees and shoulders.

 For males, T-shirts and knee-length shorts are fine.
 Tank tops should be avoided at temples.

 What should I wear to Angkor Wat?

-Dress code is especially strict at Angkor Wat.
-It’s important to cover your knees and shoulder when entering the temple.
+The dress code is especially strict at Angkor Wat.
+It's important to cover your knees and shoulders when entering the temple.

 We witnessed a tourist being denied access to the Angkor Wat towers because she wasn't following the dress code.

 There are 2 international airports in Cambodia, at Siem Reap and Phnom Penh.
 Most flights connect with other nearby countries in Asia but there are a few direct flights to France from Phnom Penh International Airport.